top of page

 Getting The Flu Shot

-Q. Can I get my flu shot if I just got my COVID-19 booster?
+Q. Can I get my flu shot and my COVID-19 booster at the same time?

 Q. Who needs high dose vaccine?